Free Auto Mechanic

 Step 1.
-You will need to jack up the car and remove the rear wheels to gain access to the rear drum brake components.
+You will need to jack up the car and remove the rear wheels to gain access to the rear brake components.

 Step 2.
 Remove the the brake drum from the vehicle.